annapiter/earthquake-insurance-analysis/README.md

 - Where do high-magnitude earthquakes most frequently occur?
 - How does seismic risk align with regional demographics or housing data?
 - Which regions may warrant premium adjustments or expanded coverage?
-- Can we build a model to predict earthquake risk or expected claims?
+- Is it possible to develop a predictive model for estimating earthquake damage risk or potential insurance claims?

 ---